Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie.

 Fried Green Tomatoes

-Fried green tomatoes are a contradiction.
+Another one of our favorite fried foods is fried green tomatoes.
+This Southern food is a contradiction.
 They manage to make one of the softest gooiest ingredient (the tomato) into a crunchy delectable mouthful.
 How do they do this you may wonder?
 Well, they’re underripe tomatoes, and if you’ve ever held a green tomato, you’d notice it’s quite dense.

-Be sure to try our own Fried Green Tomatoes recipe!
+Be sure to try our own Fried Green Tomato recipe!

 Even seafood skeptics can’t resist Southern fried fish, a comforting Southern soul food.
 If it’s edible, you can guarantee a Southern cook has fried it at some point, and thank goodness for that because we got fried seafood out of it.

-Oh the pecan.
+What’s more Southern: The pecan pie or the sweet potato pie?
 Perhaps the perfect nut.
 It’s meaty, it’s flavorful, it’s got this smoky element to it.
 And it is perfect in a pie with whipped cream or vanilla bean ice cream on top.

 The pecans are mixed with butter, eggs, and many different types of sweetener.
 There are white sugar, brown sugar, molasses, maple syrup, and honey sweetened pecan pies.
 Sometimes whiskey is even thrown in.
-Whiskey based drink with a whiskey flavored pie?
 The decadence may put you into a stupor, but hey, the heat already is and what is soul food but decadent?

 If you’ve never had a bag of boiled peanuts, be prepared for this Southern food experience quite unlike any other.
 The briny deliciousness reminds one of salty seafood, but it’s entirely plant-based protein!